Leproplaca chrysodeta

 Leproplaca chrysodeta is a species of saxicolous (rock-dwelling) dust lichen in the family Teloschistaceae.
-It is found in Europe, the Middle East, and New Zealand.
+It is found in northern North America, Europe, the Middle East, Nepal, and New Zealand.

 Taxonomy

 Lichenologist Teuvo Ahti updated the classification of this species in 2015, placing it under the genus Leproplaca.
 The original name for this lichen was Placodium chrysodetum, first described by Edvard August Vainio in 1921 in both Finnish and German.

 The species has had several name changes over the years.
 It was called Callopisma chrysodetum in 1943 by Veli Räsänen, and later attempts were made for it to be renamed to Caloplaca chrysodeta and Leproplaca chrysodeta, but these changes were not officially accepted due to certain nomenclatural rules (Article 41.8).
 According to Ahti, most people incorrectly thought Räsänen's 1931 citation was the official first description, but actually, Vainio's description from 1921 is the legitimate starting point.
 Räsänen's work just referred back to Vainio's original paper.

 Ahti corrects this error by acknowledging Vainio's 1921 paper as the true original description, and in doing so, he provides the correct and officially recognized name for this lichen species under the genus Leproplaca.
 The detailed description by Vainio, written in German, described the lichen's thallus as (a texture term for lichens), yellow in colour, which turns purplish or bluish-red when the K chemical spot text is applied.